EivindStensrud/ScandiFish/README.md

 Marks:

-*The species found in the Scandinavian databases do not use a common classification of the taxonomy for the fish species, and contains some sub-species.
+*The species found in the Scandinavian databases do not use a common taxonomic classification for fish species, and contains some sub-species.
 The species are then controlled against Catalogue of Life(COL) through FishBase which is a standard for classification.
 Then the species name obtained from Catalogue of Life is used to search for sequences in NCBI's Genbank which is using another classification than COL.
-We discovered that some species, especially Swedish Coregonus species found in the Scandinavian databases is not accepted in NCBI's classification, while accepted in COL.
+We discovered that some species, especially Swedish Coregonus species found in the Scandinavian databases are not accepted in NCBI's classification, while accepted in COL.
-This results in a inflated numbers of non-found fish species.
+This results in a inflated number of non-found fish species.
-The same goes with rare species which have been observed a few times, were registered in the Scandinavian databases but not in NCBI.
+The same goes with rare species which have been observed a few times are often registered in the Scandinavian databases but not in NCBI.
-This is the case for several deepwater species as some Lycodes and Careproctus species.
+This is the case for several deepwater species as Lycodes and Careproctus species.